dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1843: Restrictions must be justified and fair.
+### T1843: Civil liberties restrictions must be proportionate and necessary.

 |Support|
 |---|